CPAN-Security/security.metacpan.org/docs/guides/random-data-for-security.md

 Since this is a wrapper around the operating system's random data source, there is no worry about child processes with the same parent returning the same data (i.e., it is "fork safe").

-It is important to note that there is a common misconception that `/dev/urandom` is insecure.
-This is untrue, as `/dev/random` and `/dev/urandom` use the same entropy pool and PRNG internally.
-In newer Linux kernels, `/dev/random` no longer blocks and is an alias for `/dev/urandom`.
-See [Myths about /dev/urandom](https://www.thomas-huehn.com/myths-about-urandom/) for an in-depth discussion of this.

 ### Sys::GetRandom